Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Here’s a super secret tip for you: rainforests (and areas adjacent) see more rain!
 Shocking, we know.
 Be prepared for a bit more rain in these regions, although, again, you’ll usually be able to find plenty of non-rainy time to get out and about.

-For more in-depth info about the weather, seasons, public holidays, and other things that may affect your holiday, head over and read our blog, Best Time to Visit Sumatra.
+For more in-depth info about the weather, seasons, public holidays, and other things that may affect your holiday, head over and read our blog: The Best Time to Visit Sumatra.

 Did we mention that Sumatra is big?
 Travellers to Sumatra often underestimate the distances between each destination.
 Coupled with bad roads and vast areas of impenetrable jungle, there’s no such thing as a quick road trip here.